Density estimation on smooth manifolds with normalizing flows: Details on real world 2D experiments

 \paragraph{Baselines} The architectures of both the NMODE and NCPS baselines are the same as in the synthetic datasets case.

 \paragraph{Datasets} The \emph{fires} dataset consists of 66444 data points, while the \emph{earthquakes} dataset consists of 5883 data points at the time of writing.
-We shuffle both datasets and keep 80\% for the train sets and 20\% for the validation sets.
+We shuffle both datasets and keep 80\% for the training sets and 20\% for the validation sets.

+\paragraph{Training on \emph{earthquakes}} We train MCF using maximum likelihood for 3000 epochs using the Adam optimizer with a batch size of 128 and a learning rate of $3 \cdot 10^{-4}$.
+Throughout training we annealed the learning rate using a cosine annealing schedule.

+We train NCPS with the Adam optimizer for 10000 epochs with a learning rate of $10^{-3}$ and a batch size of 200.

+We train NMODE with the Adam optimizer for 10000 epochs with a learning rate $3 \cdot 10^{-4}$ and a batch size of 500.

-\paragraph{Training on \emph{fires}} To train our model (MCF) we split training in two phases: manifold learning and maximum likelihood.
-During the former we train the model for 200 epochs, while during the latter we train for 500 epochs.
-We used the Adam optimizer with a learning rate of $3 \cdot 10^{-5}$ and a batch size of 200.
-During maximum likelihood training we clipped the gradient norm to 2.
+\paragraph{Training on \emph{fires}} We train MCF using maximum likelihood for 1000 epochs using the Adam optimizer with a batch size of 256 and a learning rate $10^{-4}$.
+Throughout training we annealed the learning rate using a cosine annealing schedule and clipped the gradient norm to 8.

 We train NCPS with the Adam optimizer for 3000 epochs with a learning rate of $10^{-3}$ and a batch size of 200.

 We train NMODE with the Adam optimizer for 600 epochs with a learning rate $3 \cdot 10^{-4}$ and a batch size of 500.